 Netting – keep all pea-netting a foot above the ground so the hedgehogs can go under it and will not try to go through it and become stuck.
 The same applies to tennis nets, football nets etc. Barbed wire should also be kept off the ground and never left trailing or carelessly discarded.

 Ponds – provide escape routes eg plastic coated wire over the side and into the water to make a ladder, or when making a pond have a gentle slope to at least one of the sides.
 Keep ponds topped up, especially in hot weather so hedgehogs are less likely to topple in.
 Children’s paddling pools and sandpits are also a danger when filled with rainwater.
 Keep pots etc that might fill with water upside down.
-Provide a shallow dish of water for all visiting wildlife.
+Provide a shallow dish of clean water for all visiting wildlife.

 Wild Patches – STRIMMERS MUTILATE – take care when mowing long grass and tidying wild patches, as they are an ideal place for a hedgehog’s nest.
 When cutting long overgrown areas check for hedgehogs and other wildlife, then cut initially to about a foot long.
 Check again before cutting any lower.
 Providing a suitable nesting or hibernating box can help prevent accidental disturbance.
 Bin bags left at ground level will also attract hedgehogs and they may try to nest in them and get put out for the dustcart.